jfulch/dsci-551-final-project/readme.md

 - Internals mapping comments in every query function in `db.py`
 - Dataset, source code, and run instructions ready for TA/instructor review

-### Still needed (before demo -- 4/20)

-1. **Runtime CSV upload** -- The proposal stated users can load new CSV data at runtime to demonstrate `read_csv_auto`.
-Need a file-upload widget on the Internals page that ingests an uploaded CSV into a temporary DuckDB table.

-2. **CSV-direct vs. DuckDB-table benchmark** -- Need a section that runs the same query against (a) the raw CSV via `read_csv_auto` and (b) the persisted columnar table, side-by-side with timing, to visibly demonstrate the columnar storage speedup.

-3. **Standalone setup script** -- The professor's rubric requires a separate "database schema / setup scripts" artifact.
-An `init_db.py` that a TA can run independently to ingest the CSV without launching the full Streamlit app.

 ### Final report -- due 5/8 (10-12 pages for a group of 3)